-ΦΟΡΕΑΣ ΔΙΑΣΦΑΛΙΣΗΣ ΚΑΙ ΠΙΣΤΟΠΟΙΗΣΗΣ ΤΗΣ ΠΟΙΟΤΗΤΑΣ ΤΗΣ ΑΝΩΤΕΡΗΣ ΕΚΠΑΙΔΕΎΣΗΣ THE CYPRUS AGENCY OF QUALITY ASSURANCE AND ACCREDITATION IN HIGHER EDUCATION

-- Smoke and heat detectors
+- Smoke and heat detectors in kitchen areas

+- Fire doors in kitchen areas and restaurant.

 - Gas detection points in kitchen areas

 - Fire blankets in kitchen areas

-- Up-to-date fire extinguishers

-- o Fire alarm system in kitchen areas
+- Fire alarm system in kitchen areas

+- During the inspection, nearly all fire extinguishers were absent, reportedly removed for servicing.
+Although it was mentioned that replacement units would be re-installed the same day, this had not occurred by the time of the inspection.
+Additionally, an expired fire extinguisher was found in the library area, which requires immediate replacement to ensure compliance with safety standards.

-- 2. Emergency exit features:
+2. Emergency exit features:

-- Clear and visible fire exit signs in all areas

-- Fire exit doors leading to safe, open spaces

-- Some fire doors equipped with emergency push handles, unlocked from inside but secured from outside

-- However, several fire doors lacked these emergency push handles and were found locked during inspection
+- Clear and visible fire exit signs in almost all areas - In the library emergency exit door exists with emergency push handles, however no exit signs are installed. - Fire exit doors leading to safe, open spaces - Some fire doors equipped with emergency push handles, unlocked from inside but secured from outside - However, several fire doors lacked these emergency push handles and were found locked during inspection

-- In 2 occasions even though there are clear exit signs on the ceiling the fire exit doors were completely covered by curtains and blinds.

-- 3. Evacuation procedures:
+3. Evacuation procedures:

-- Evacuation plans displayed in common areas

-- o Clear, unobstructed pathways to safe zones
+- Evacuation plans displayed in common areas - Clear, unobstructed pathways to safe zones